cortical-iv/restit/readme.md

 # restit
 A simple example of how to use forms to pull data from a RESTful api into a django project.
 In this case, we are pulling data from the [Destiny 2 api](https://github.com/Bungie-net/api).
-For this to work you need an api key from Destiny2, which is assumed to be in your environment variables (see discussion 'Secret Stuff' below).
+For this to work you need an api key from Destiny2, which is assumed to be in your environment variables (see  'Secret Stuff' discussion below).

 Tested locally on Ubuntu 16.04/Python 3.6, and remotely at Heroku.
 For a working deployment, see:
 http://restit.herokuapp.com

 ### To do
 1. Build version with something more realistic/complex that changes daily (SVM).
-2. Improve messaging.
+2. Improve status message formatting.
 I followed this for the basics:
 https://simpleisbetterthancomplex.com/tips/2016/09/06/django-tip-14-messages-framework.html
 3. Not sure why field label is showing up for user submit form: https://www.reddit.com/r/django/comments/7fakjq/using_bootstrap3_i_want_no_label_on_form_element/
-4. Staticfiles read chapter 16 about this, put in notes.
-Add some images to restit.
-Also why do I have a 'static' folder and also a 'staticfiles' folder?
-WTF did I do wrong?
-Fix that it seems a mistake.

 #### Notes
 ##### 1. Secret stuff